 I was trying to solve a scenario where I had an unknown value (enum number value as a string or as a number or just an enum string value but I didn't know which one at the moment) and I needed to map it to the enum string value.
 I end up with below function.
 It's pretty generic because it can map any value to any enum.

-function varToEnumStringVal(value: any, enumerator: any): string {
+function varToEnumStringVal(value: any, enumerator: any): string {Usage:

 var en: { [index: string]: any } = enumerator;